hspark220/mixed-messages/README.md

 ## running the project

-after downloading the project, you can run it by opening the html file ('index.html') in a web browser.
+you can open the website by visiting 'https://hspark220.github.io/mixed-messages/'

 ### future goals: